lboclboc/esp32effectbox/README.md

 ### Build problems in eclipse?

+Make sure the target is named esp32, in addition to IDF target.
+Seems the plugin erronously uses the name and not the IDF target.

 The espressif build plugin for eclipse is sadly not quite the most stable thing - sometimes it gets really messed up.
-This can solve it:
+This might solve it:
-- Rename/remove ~/.espressif
+- Rename/remove ~/.espressif/python_env and ~/.espressif/tools/
 - Go in to windows->preferences->C++->build->environment and delete all variables.
 - Remove the build-directories below both esp-idf and esp32effectbox
 - Rerun Help->ESP-IDF Tools Manager -> Install Tools, to be safe use python3 for python command.

+One can also run manual builds: cmake -G Ninja -DCMAKE_TOOLCHAIN_FILE=..../esp-idf/tools/cmake/toolchain-esp32.cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -S ...../esp32effectbox

 ## TODO
 - Possibly use DMA-buffers for filtering instead of the echo-buffer.